Lithuanian language: Restored Lithuanian statehood (since 1918)

+Soviet and Nazi occupations of Lithuania (1940–1990)

 The Soviet occupation of Lithuania in 1940, German occupation in 1941, and eventually Soviet re-occupation in 1944, reduced the independent Republic of Lithuania to the Lithuanian Soviet Socialist Republic within the Soviet Union.
 Soviet authorities introduced Lithuanian–Russian bilingualism, and Russian, as the de facto official language of the USSR, took precedence and the use of Lithuanian was reduced in a process of Russification.
 Many Russian-speaking workers and teachers migrated to the Lithuanian SSR (fueled by the industrialization in the Soviet Union).
 Russian consequently came into use in state institutions: the Central Committee of the Communist Party of Lithuania (there were 80% Russians among the 22,000 Communist Party members in the Lithuanian SSR in 1948), radio and television (61–74% of broadcasts were in Russian in 1970).
 Lithuanians passively resisted Russification and continued to use their own language.

 On 18 November 1988, the Supreme Soviet of the Lithuanian SSR restored Lithuanian as the official language of Lithuania, under from the popular pro-independence movement Sąjūdis.

+Restored independence of Lithuania (1990–present)

 On 11 March 1990, the Act of the Re-Establishment of the State of Lithuania was passed.
 Lithuanian was recognized as sole official language of Lithuania in the Provisional Basic Law (Lithuanian: Laikinasis Pagrindinis Įstatymas) and the Constitution of 1992, written during the Lithuanian constitutional referendum.